 This article is part of

-- human errors, such as data entry errors or a missed deadline; and
+- Human errors, such as data entry errors or a missed deadline.

-People and decisions made by people (human error) tend to cause most operational risks.
+Decisions made by people -- human error -- tend to cause most operational risks.

 What are examples of operational risks?

-The above-mentioned causes of operational risks may result in one of more of the following outcomes:
+The above-mentioned causes of operational risks can result in one of more of the following outcomes:

-- legal liability or regulatory fines for harm caused by external bad actors; and
+- Legal liability or regulatory fines for harm caused by external bad actors.

 See also Basel II event categories below.